Egomania/SOME-IP_Analyzer/docs/source/javadoc/surf/SomeIPAnalyzer/SomeIPParser.rst

 .. java:method:: public static void inputFromFile(String filename, EPRuntime cepRT)
    :outertype: SomeIPParser

+   Read a single File and send every Paket to the Esper Engine.

+   :param filename: .pcap file to read
+   :param cepRT: Esper Engine the parsed paket is sent to

 inputFromInterface
 ^^^^^^^^^^^^^^^^^^

 .. java:method:: public static void inputFromInterface(String interfaceI, EPRuntime cepRT)
    :outertype: SomeIPParser

+   Cpature from interface and send every Paket to the Esper Engine.

+   :param interfaceI: interface to capture from
+   :param cepRT: Esper Engine the parsed paket is sent to